leanstacks/.github/pull_request_template.md

 - Begin with a **DRAFT** pull request.
 - Follow _italicized instructions_ to add detail to assist the reviewers.
-- After completing all engineering checklist items, change the pull request to **READY**.
+- After completing all checklist items, change the pull request to **READY**.

 ---